wang-jingyi/wang-jingyi.github.io/index.md

 #### Hobbies

 - I play badminton regularly;
-- I love to play DOTA2 and PES when I have the time;
+- I love to play DOTA2 and PES when I have the time.

 #### Contact